tylerrussin/ConsoleRenderEngine/README.md

 **Defining the Map**

-The simulation exists as a 2d array.
-The array is made up of arrays of strings representing the objects in the 3d space.
-The characters used in the 2d array are ‘p’ for player location, ‘#’ for wall location, ‘.’ for empty space.
+The simulation exists as a 2D array.
+The array is made up of arrays of strings representing the objects in the 3D space.
+The characters used in the 2D array are ‘p’ for player location, ‘#’ for wall location, ‘.’ for empty space.
 In this space, each character is defined as a one-by-one unit square.
-The implemented map is a 16 by 16 2d array.
+The implemented map is a 16 by 16 2D array.

 **Casting Rays Overview**

-The number of rays cast out is dependent on the screen width.
-Each ray shot in the 2d map array space will translate to one column in the screen display array.
-The distance it takes each ray to reach a wall describes how many rows of each column are filled in with ceiling vs wall vs floor characters.
+The number of rays cast out depends on the screen width.
+Each ray shot in the 2D map array space will translate to one column in the screen display array.
+The distance it takes each ray to reach a wall describes how many rows of each column are filled in with ceiling vs. wall vs. floor characters.
 The distance also has an effect on the shaded wall character used in the rendered screen.

 **Field of View**

 The field of view is defined in this implementation as how much of the two divided by pi radian space around the player will be displayed in the scene.
-Pi divided by four (making up one eighth of the total visual space information) will be the player’s seen field of view.
+Pi divided by four (making up one-eighth of the total visual space information) will be the player’s seen field of view.

 **<img src="https://render.githubusercontent.com/render/math?math=FOV = \frac{\pi}{4.0}">**

 **Ray Angle**

-For each ray in the width of the screen, there is an associated angle that the ray is shooting out at in the 2d map array space.
+For each ray in the width of the screen, there is an associated angle that the ray is shooting out at in the map array space.
 The goal is to have several rays (one for each column in the screen width) whose angles lay within the player’s field of view.
 This angle is calculated by taking the player’s current angle and subtracting half the field of view.
 We then add the current column divided by the width of the screen times the player’s field of view.
 The result is a ray with an angle that aligns with a given column slot within the player’s field of view.

 **<img src="https://render.githubusercontent.com/render/math?math=RayAngle\theta = (PlayerAngle\theta - \frac{FOV}{2}) %2B \frac{ScreenColumn}{ScreenWidth} \times FOV">**

 **Unit Vector**

-To begin the process of solving the distance from the player to the wall a unit vector is calculated for each ray angle in the screen width.
+To begin the process of solving the distance from the player to the wall, a unit vector is calculated for each ray angle in the screen width.
 The vector is calculated by taking the sine() and cosine() of the ray angle

 **<img src="https://render.githubusercontent.com/render/math?math=\vec{X} = cos(RayAngle\theta)">**

 **<img src="https://render.githubusercontent.com/render/math?math=\vec{Y} = sin(RayAngle\theta)">**

-The importance of the unit vector is it translates or current ray angle into a scalable direction with a length.
+The importance of the unit vector is it translates the current ray angle into a scalable direction with a length.

 **Distance to the Wall**

-To calculate the distance of each ray (from player to a wall) a step size variable is used.
-For each iteration until a wall is hit the step size is added to the current distance traveled.
-This value then becomes a scaler that is multiplied by the unit vector.
+To calculate the distance of each ray (from the player to a wall), a step size variable is used.
+For each iteration, the step size is added to the current distance traveled until a wall is hit.
+This value then becomes a scalar that is multiplied by the unit vector.
 The origin of the vector is set by adding the scaled vector to the player’s x and y coordinates.

 **<img src="https://render.githubusercontent.com/render/math?math=\vec{PlayerX} = PlayerX %2B \vec{X} \times CurrentDistance">**

 **<img src="https://render.githubusercontent.com/render/math?math=\vec{PlayerY} = PlayerY %2B \vec{Y} \times CurrentDistance">**

-The test_x(PlayerX Vector) and test_y(PlayerY Vector) floating-point numbers are then converted to integers and are used as index positions in the 2d map array.
+The test_x(PlayerX Vector) and test_y(PlayerY Vector) floating-point numbers are then converted to integers and are used as index positions in the 2D map array.
 If the current value at the given indices is equal to ‘.’ the ray currently exists in an empty space.
-However, if the current value at the given indices is equal to ‘#’ this represents a wall in 2d map array space and a boolean flag is raised.
+However, if the current value at the given indices is equal to ‘#’, it represents a wall in 2D map array space and a boolean flag is raised.

-To avoid infinite rays being cast out into empty space a max depth variable is set limiting the max distance a ray can travel without intercepting a block space.
+To avoid infinite rays being cast out into empty space, a max depth variable is set limiting the max distance a ray can travel without intercepting a block space.

 **Vertical Calculations**

-After the ray has been cast and the distance to the wall has been calculated.
-The goal then becomes to fill in each row of a given column with text-based information representing the ceiling, wall, and floor.
+After the ray has been cast and the distance to the wall has been calculated, the goal then becomes to fill in each row of a given column with text-based information representing the ceiling, wall, and floor.
 The y-coordinate space runs from the top to the bottom of our screen display array.
-0 represents the first row and the screen display array height - 1 represents the last row.
+0 represents the first row and the screen display array height. (start a new sentence, rn it looks like negative 1) 1 represents the last row.

 **The Ceiling**